Petemeyers/FinalProject/README.md

+This project is a fan creation and is not affiliated with or endorsed by Palladium Books.

 RPG Character Creation Game This project is an RPG character creation game inspired by the Teenage Mutant Ninja Turtles & Other Strangeness RPG system by Palladium Books (1994 rules).
 The game allows users to generate a character from various species, roll attributes, assign bonus rolls for highlighted attributes, and determine the character's age based on a 100-sided die roll.

 Features